 Entry fee: There may be an entry fee paid to the host organiser for regional challenges, as laid out in the organisers’ conditions of entry.

 The European Challenge is totally sponsored by The Compass Group, who also make a contribution to subsidise the air fares of players and their coaches travelling to the Finals.

 The IC Junior Challenge event overall is self-financing and not dependent upon the Council for funding.
 However, the Finals are subject to a small Council grant and small grants are also available from the Junior Challenge budget for Regional Challenges, by reference to the Junior Challenge world-wide coordinator.

 Host organiser: The host organiser selected by the IC Council will be responsible for the following:

 - To structure the playing format of the event in agreement with the overall Tournament Director and IC Council committee.

 - To be responsible for the organisation of the event including, suitable venue with appropriate number and standard of courts depending on agreed number of participating countries.

-- To run the event as approved by the IC Council co-ordinator responsible for the event.
+- To run the event as approved by the IC Council co-ordinator responsible.

 - To provide all teams of 2 boys and 2 girls and 1 Captain with free accommodation and meals during the duration of their stay within the sponsorship terms.